junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 The image in Dean's mind shifts to two angels sitting at the edge of the cloud, side by side, looking down at the Earth together.
 The Earth is having burning flames and smoke flickering from a corner on the north side, and they are just sitting there, watching.
 One of them has dazzling blue eyes, and the other, himself.

 He sudden feels old.
-Now he starts to understand when Cas occasionally slipped "I'm millions of years old, Dean."
+Now he starts to understand when Cas occasionally slipped a line like "I'm millions of years old, Dean."
 It's not about the time he has been through, Dean realizes.
-It's about how much he has seen, has experienced, has lived through.
+It's about how much he has seen, and has experienced.
 And right now, standing by Cas's side, he feels as though he's experiencing everything Cas's been through, and his mind is aging just as Cas did -- ancient, and tired.

-He starts to understand.
+He starts to understand so much now.
+All those things he never really think deep enough about Cas -- that he's an angel, that he's so very old, and so very lonely.

+But how can he ever really understand a being like Cas?
+Being only just a mortal, a human, looking up at an angel?

 Dean manages to nod, and he tells Cas, "I'm glad to be here, too."